JosephEoff/josepheoff.github.io/_posts/2019-11-04-singleshot.md

 Pause works reliably again, and I have my new one-shot function.
 Whee!

-If you are using OpenCV2, and it hangs when closing and reopening a camera, try splitting the instatiation from the open.
+If you are using OpenCV2, and it hangs when closing and reopening a camera, try splitting the instantiation from the open.

 Instead of this: